mankle26/Pitfalls-of-time-series-forecasting/README.md

 ```

 We take a look at these files for two different input parameters:
 200 rows and 16 vs 18 predictive steps.
-For 16, prediction is way off
+For 16, prediction is way off,
 for 18, it works with lag of two.
 In Excel, the concatenated
 files for both iterations look like below.